IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 - String-based margin specifications

-According to Stack Overflow discussions, developers often struggle with page sizing and rendering consistency in Puppeteer Sharp.
+According to Stack Overflow discussions, developers frequently encounter friction around page sizing and rendering consistency in Puppeteer Sharp.

 Working with Dynamic Content